Bagoum/danmokou/docs/articles/setup.md

 ## Part Extra: F# Setup

 Only do this if you are rebuilding the F# project.
 This is not necessary for the vast majority of users.
+If you have no idea what this means, then you don't need to do it.

 - Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
 - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`.